-The Studio Visit (TSV) is a non-profit web journal that is vetted and curated by our team and contributors.
+The Studio Visit (TSV) is a web journal that is vetted and curated by our team and contributors.
 We have a dedicated focus on contemporary visual artists and their process with the mission to advocate, collaborate and educate by focusing and supporting the importance of studio practice and process.
+TSV is based in the Washington D.C. area and expanded it’s presence to Berlin, Germany.
+While many of the artists are from either of these regions, we continue to expand our featured artists to represent all areas of the globe.

-Started in 2008 as a a virtual public access forum, TSV introduces professional artists at work in their studios, speaking directly to their work through a dialogue with the writer.
+Started in 2008 as blog, TSV quickly evolved into a collaborative effort made up of volunteer artists and writers.
+TSV introduces professional artists at work in their studios, speaking directly to their work through a dialogue with the writer.
 This intimate first-person view into the artistic process cultivates familiarity and appreciation of the intellectual and technical processes of art making.
-In 2010, TSV created an Art Critique Series bridging the online community with the physical, further emphasizing our mission of promoting the artist from the ground up – -in the studio – through dialogue and discourse with other artists.
+In 2010, TSV started an Art Critique Series bridging the online community with the physical, further emphasizing our mission of promoting the artist from the ground up — –in the studio — through dialogue and discourse with other artists.
 Please click on the Press link to read an article about this series.

 TSV’s philosophy supports the idea that promoting the artist from the studio perspective leads to greater understanding and appreciation of the artistic process, the role of the artist, and in turn, the art object.